MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-event-grid-overview.md

 > [!NOTE]
 > Using Azure Data Lake Gen2 storage SDK requires using `CreateFile` for uploading files and `Flush` at the end with the close parameter set to "true".
-> For a detailed example of how to use Data Lake Gen2 SDK correctly, see [upload file using Azure Data Lake SDK](data-connection-event-grid-csharp.md#upload-file-using-azure-data-lake-sdk).
+> For a detailed example of Data Lake Gen2 SDK correct usage, see [upload file using Azure Data Lake SDK](data-connection-event-grid-csharp.md#upload-file-using-azure-data-lake-sdk).

 ## Delete blobs